joelngwt/joelngwt.github.io/_posts/getting-kubernetes-ready-for-production/2021-04-13-getting-kubernetes-ready-for-production.md

 - Performance and scalability
 - Security

-So, I've been starting to look into ways that I can make the Kubernetes cluster more stable, and ways to prevent any sort of downtime in the production deployments.
+So, I've been starting to look into ways that I can make the Kubernetes cluster more stable, and ways to prevent any sort of downtime in the production Deployments.

 ## Uptime and Stability
 ### During deployment, check the status and rollback if necessary
-If you have automatic deployments set up (you should), then it's important to have a mechanism to rollback the deployment if it fails for whatever reason.
+If you have automatic deployments set up (you should), then it's important to have a mechanism to rollback the Deployment if it fails for whatever reason.

-Fortunately, kubectl comes with a command to check the status of your deployment.
-If the pods in your deployment are anything other than "Running", then the command will fail.
+Fortunately, kubectl comes with a command to check the status of your Deployment.
+If the pods in your Deployment are anything other than "Running", then the command will fail.

 Keep in mind that you will need your liveness and readiness probes set up properly for this.
 Kubernetes cannot tell if your application is truly working without these probes.

-Here's a script that checks the status of the deployment for up to 3 minutes, and if it's still not ready, the command fails.
-So it'll run the command to undo the most recent deployment, effectively rolling back to what it was before deployment.
+Here's a script that checks the status of the Deployment for up to 3 minutes, and if it's still not ready, the command fails.
+So it'll run the command to undo the most recent Deployment, effectively rolling back to what it was before deployment.

 ```
 if ! kubectl rollout status deployment --timeout 3m ${APP_NAME} -n ${NAMESPACE}; then